Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: From L evy walks to extended Poisson-Kac processes

 \right ) \:. \ee The stochastic velocity vectors ${\bf b} : {\mathcal D}_\alpha \times {\mathcal D}_X \times {\mathcal D}_\tau \mapsto {\mathbb R}^n$, parametrised with respect to the states $\boldsymbol{\alpha}$ of the Poisson field $\boldsymbol{\Xi}(t)$, are also further modulated by an explicit dependence on the model state variables.
 If we neglect this dependence of the stochastic perturbation on the state variables and the deterministic field $\widetilde{\bf v}$, and we identify the Poisson field $\boldsymbol{\Xi}(t)$ with $S(t)$, Eq.~(\ref{eqo_3}) is fully analogous to Eq.~(\ref{eq:generalised PKv}).
 In addition, even the constitutive properties of the Poisson field $\boldsymbol{\Xi}(t)$, i.e., the transition rate $\lambda$ and the probability kernel $A$, can be specified more generally as depending on the variables belonging to the set $\Sigma_X \cup \Sigma_T$, i.e.,

 The local functional dependence of the kernel $A$ on the state variables ${\bf x}$ preserves the validity of a locality principle for the stochastic process ${\bf X}(t)$, i.e., non-local action at distance is not allowed in our model.
 This would not be preserved if $A$ also depended on ${\bf x}^\prime$; if such a dependence existed, it would in fact imply the possible occurrence of discontinuous spatial jumps ${\bf x}^\prime \mapsto {\bf x}$.
+At each transition time $t^*$ of the Poisson field $\boldsymbol{\Xi}$, we equip Eq.~\eqref{eqo_2} with the boundary condition